simp/pupmod-simp-ssh/REFERENCE.md

 Type: Ruby 4.x API

-This function generates a random RSA SSH private and public key pair for a passed user.
+user.

 Keys are stored in "Puppet[:vardir]/simp/environments/<environment>/simp_autofiles/ssh_autokeys"

 Note: This function if marked as an InternalFunction because it changes the state of the system by writing key files.

 #### `ssh::autokey(String $username, Optional[Hash] $options)`